amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 continue to run until our `State` returns `Trans::Quit`, or when all states have been popped off the state machine's stack.

+Finally, let's create an `img` folder in the root of the project.
+This will contain the [spritesheet texture][ss] `pong_spritesheet.png` we will need to render the elements of the game.

 Success!
 Now we should be able to compile and run this code and get a window.
 It should look something like this: